-Check-In Time: Monday, July 27, 4:30-5:00 p.m., at the SDC front counter
+Check-In Time: Monday, April 11, 3:30-4:00pm, at the SDC front counter

 What to Expect

-$55/person; $35/additional sibling
+$55/person; $35 additional sibling

 Meet the Coaches

-Sam Hoyt is in her second season as head coach of the Michigan Tech women's basketball program.
-In her first season at Tech (2018-19), Hoyt guided the Huskies to a 21-9 overall record and a 16-4 mark in the Great Lakes Intercollegiate Athletic Conference.
-The Huskies claimed their 16th GLIAC North Division/Conference title last season and were the No. 3 seed in the conference tournament.
-Hoyt brings a wealth of coaching experience to Tech from both the NCAA Division I and II levels.
-In her most recent stop at the University of Sioux Falls as assistant coach, she was involved in all facets of the program.
+Sam Clayton begins her fourth season at the helm in 2021-22 with an overall record of 52-28 and 42-16 against conference opponents.
+Clayton and the Huskies ended the 2020-21 season with an overall record of 20-2, 17-1 against conference opponents, winning the Great Lakes Intercollegiate Athletic Conference regular season as well as the Conference Tournament.
+Clayton brings a wealth of coaching experience to Tech from both the NCAA Division I and II levels.
+In her most recent stop at the University of Sioux Falls as the assistant coach, she was involved in all facets of the program.
 She played an integral role in player development, served as the recruiting coordinator, created scouting reports, ran summer camps, and had responsibilities for film breakdown.
-Prior to serving as the assistant coach at USF, Hoyt was an assistant coach at NCAA Division I Youngstown State University under former Tech head coach John Barnes.
-Hoyt helped guide the Penguins to a 21-13 record during the 2015-16 campaign and a spot in the semifinals of the WBI Tournament.
-In addition, Youngstown State had the third highest team GPA in NCAA Division I that season.
-Hoyt also coached at the NCAA Division II level during the 2014-15 season as an assistant at Northwood University in Midland.
+Prior to serving as the assistant coach at USF, Clayton was an assistant coach at NCAA Division I Youngstown State University under former Tech head coach John Barnes.
+Clayton helped guide the Penguins to a 21-13 record during the 2015-16 campaign and a spot in the semifinals of the WBI Tournament.
+In addition, Youngstown State had the third-highest team GPA in NCAA Division I that season.
+Clayton also coached at the NCAA Division II level during the 2014-15 season as an assistant at Northwood University in Midland.

-The 2019-2020 season marks Elisa Jurmu's first as assistant coach of the Michigan Tech women's basketball program.
-During 2018-19, Jurmu served as a graduate assistant coach.
+Elisa Jurmu enters her fourth season as an assistant coach for the Tech women's basketball program in 2021-22.
 Jurmu spent four seasons with the Huskies as a player where she appeared in 57 games.
-She helped guide Tech to a 90-25 record during that span which included three GLIAC division championships and two appearances in the NCAA Division II National Tournament.
+She helped guide Tech to a 90-25 record during that span, which included three Great Lakes Intercollegiate Athletic Conference Division Championships and two appearances in the NCAA Division II National Tournament.

 Meet the Team